tanyaw0923/GCP-FWA-MLOps-Accelerator/README.md

 The pipeline is designed for a team of talented and innovative data scientists who may experiment with different:

 ### Key Design Principles

-1. Shared MLOps Framework
+The Shared MLOps Framework manages:

-The central/shared platform manages:
 - data ingestion
 - data validation
 - shared feature generation